VR-on-Linux/VR-on-Linux/README.md

 [what issues you have here](https://gitlab.com/yaomtc/VR-on-Linux/issues).

 Make sure to use the latest graphics drivers and Linux kernel available to you.
-At a minimum, Linux 4.15 with Mesa 18.2 (AMD) or Nvidia version 396.
+At a minimum, Linux kernel 4.13 with Mesa 18.2 (AMD) or Nvidia version 430.26 is required for the SteamVR beta.
+Linux kernel 4.15 is recommended.
+[For more details on SteamVR, click here.][steamvr linux github]

 Also check out the [VR tag on ProtonDB][protondb tag] for games not listed here that may work with Proton.